 Fortunately, it was found in another article also published by the Royal College of Physicians that these are mere assumptions.
 In real life, vaping doesn’t serve as a gateway, nor does it normalize smoking.
 It simply presents an effective option for smokers to finally quit smoking for good.

 So far, the biggest concern that we receive from the general public about e-cigarettes is the question we posed above: don’t e-cigarettes explode?
-With the increasing number of users, the cases of e-cigarettes causing issues, such as bursting into flames, or worse, exploding, are starting to cause alarm.
+With the increasing number of users and growth in device of varying quality and design, the cases of e-cigarettes causing issues, such as bursting into flames, or worse, exploding, are starting to cause alarm.